 Are you looking for some great read-aloud books?
 Below is a list of my family’s best-loved books.
 One of my favorite things about homeschooling is having ample time to read aloud to my kids.
+Please note I update this post whenever we read a book we absolutely love.

 “A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.” — C.S.
 Lewis